Anyone who has had the opportunity to work with a skilled counselor can likely state the personal benefits of the experience.

 Communication in relationships is critical.
-Without the proper ability to speak to each other, couples can develop poor habits in communication that create more conflict that further deteriorates the marriage bond.
+Without the proper ability to speak to each other, couples can develop poor habits in communication that create more conflict, further deteriorating the marriage bond.
 Counseling gives couples a framework for the “how” of communication.

-Relationship counseling can improve wellbeing in the couples, but also the people around the couple, including children.
-The Gottman Institute has helped couples in saving marriages from divorce.
+Relationship counseling can improve wellbeing in the couple themselves, but also the people around them, including children.
+The Gottman Institute has helped couples save their marriages from divorce.
 Dr. Gottman has said that most marriages fail because the couple does not receive counseling early enough for the benefits to be realized.

 6 Benefits of Group Counseling

-There have been over 50 clinical studies that have determined the efficacy of group counseling.
+Over 50 clinical studies have determined the efficacy of group counseling.
 Participants find benefits that, in some ways, surpass the benefits of individual counseling.
-According to the International Journal of Group Psychotherapy, group therapy far exceeds the standards of efficacy for many psychological disorders (Burlingame, 2003).
+Group therapy far exceeds the standards of efficacy for many psychological disorders (Burlingame, Fuhriman, & Mosier, 2003).

 Within the meta-analysis listed above, a particular improvement in participants experiencing depressive symptoms were more significant than others.
-Knowing that belonging and interactive support is significant in improving overall wellbeing suggests that group therapy can offer this kind of support.
+Knowing that belonging and interactive support are significant in improving overall wellbeing suggests that group therapy can offer this kind of benefit.

 Here are some other benefits reportedly gained through group therapy:

 - Relatability and improvements in healthy behaviors

 - Increases in perspective due to diversity in group dynamics